Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-For rubber stable maps, we don't have evaluation morphisms valued in $\bP$ because of the quotient by the scaling $\mathbb{G}_m$-action, but the composition with the contraction of $\bP$ on $D$ is well-defined.
+For rubber stable maps, we do not have an evaluation morphism valued in $\bP$ because of the quotient by the scaling $\mathbb{G}_m$-action, but the composition with the contraction of $\bP$ on $D$ is well-defined.
 Finally, we form the fiber diagram

 where $\Delta_D \colon D \rightarrow D \times D$ is the diagonal morphism.

 \begin{theorem} For every $(X,D)$-valued stable graph $\Gamma$ and every edge $e$ of $\Gamma$,

 \end{theorem}